-In 1999, EPA and the U.S. magnesium industry, with the support of the International Magnesium Association (IMA), launched a voluntary partnership to better understand and reduce emissions of sulfur hexafluoride (SF6), a very potent greenhouse gas.
-EPA’s partnership with the magnesium industry promotes technically feasible and economically attractive actions aimed at minimizing SF6 emissions and reducing the threat of global climate change.
+In 1999, EPA and the U.S. magnesium industry, with the support of the International Magnesium Association (IMA), launched a voluntary Partnership to better understand and reduce emissions of sulfur hexafluoride (SF6), a very potent greenhouse gas (GHG).
+EPA’s Partnership with the magnesium industry promoted technically feasible and economically attractive actions aimed at minimizing SF6 emissions and reducing the threat of global climate change.

 SF6 has been widely used by the magnesium industry for more than 25 years.
 Magnesium producers, casters, and recycling companies commonly use a cover gas of dilute SF6 in dry air and/or carbon dioxide (CO2) to protect the molten metal from oxidation and potentially violent burning.
 Without protection, molten magnesium will oxidize in the presence of air and form magnesium oxide (MgO) deposits that greatly reduce the quality and strength of the final product.
 In contrast, an effective cover gas, such as SF6, modifies and stabilizes the MgO surface film to form a protective layer that prevents further oxidation (see Molten Magnesium images).

-Although studies are underway to characterize the reaction byproducts of SF6 and molten magnesium, it appears most of the SF6 introduced to the molten metal surface is emitted to the atmosphere and that only a small portion reacts or decomposes.
-With a global warming potential (GWP) 23,900 times as strong as CO2 and a 3,200-year atmospheric lifetime, reducing SF6 emissions will have significant environmental benefit for many future generations.
-In 2002, the U.S. magnesium industry’s SF6 emissions were equal to 2.4 million metric tons of CO2, a 42% improvement since launching the partnership in 1999.
+Studies conducted to characterize the reaction byproducts of SF6 and molten magnesium determined that most of the SF6 introduced to the molten metal surface is emitted to the atmosphere and that only a small portion reacts or decomposes.
+For emission estimation purposes per the IPCC Guidelines, it is assumed that all SF6 used is emitted to the atmosphere.
+With a global warming potential (GWP) 23,900 times as strong as CO2 and a 3,200-year atmospheric lifetime, reducing SF6 emissions will have significant environmental benefits for many future generations.
+In 2010, the U.S. magnesium industry’s SF6 emissions were equal to 1.3 million metric tons of CO2, a 76% improvement since the partnership began in 1999.

-In February 2003, EPA’s partners and the International Magnesium Association added their support to the President’s Climate VISION Climate VISION , initiative by establishing a goal to eliminate SF6 emissions by year-end 2010.
-To meet this technically aggressive commitment, the industry will need to further evaluate and implement alternative cover gases such as HFC-134a, 3M’s fluorinated ketone, Novec™ 612, and possibly sulfur dioxide (SO2).
-Table 1 shows the atmospheric lifetimes and GWPs of these chemicals compared to SF6.
+In February 2003, EPA’s partners and the International Magnesium Association established a goal to eliminate SF6 emissions by year-end 2010.
+In pursuit of this technically aggressive commitment, the industry evaluated and implemented alternative cover gases such as HFC-134a, 3M’s fluorinated ketone, Novec™ 612, and possibly sulfur dioxide (SO2 is not a greenhouse gas).
+Table 1 shows the atmospheric lifetimes and GWPs of the chemicals that are GHGs.